Developer Guide

 Alternative 2:

-object itself.- Pros: If user unintentionally keys in wrong information for the
+Expenseobjects generated by theRecurringExpenseManagerobject are deleted upon the deletion of theRecurringExpenseManagerobject itself.- Pros: If user unintentionally keys in wrong information for the

-object. - Cons: Users will not be able to accurately track past spendings as expired
+RecurringExpenseManagerthat is generally irreversible in terms of generatingExpenseobjects, it is easily undone by simply deleting theRecurringExpenseManagerobject. - Cons: Users will not be able to accurately track past spendings as expired

-objects will delete affiliatedExpense
+RecurringExpenseManagerobjects will delete affiliatedExpenseobjects.

 - Pros: If user unintentionally keys in wrong information for the